microsoft/nni/docs/en_US/Tutorial/Installation.md

 * Install NNI through source code

-  If you are interested on special or latest version, you can install NNI through source code.
+  If you are interested on special or latest code version, you can install NNI through source code.

   Prerequisites: `python 64-bit >=3.5`, `git`, `PowerShell`.